papra-hq/cadence-mq/README.md

 ## Why another job scheduling library?

 There are many job scheduling libraries of quality, but most of them are tied to a specific backend, like BullMQ with Redis or Agenda with MongoDB.
-Cadence MQ is designed to be **backend agnostic**, and can be used with different backends, the motivation is to provide a simple simple for self-hostable applications but being able to scale horizontally in production environments.
+CadenceMQ is designed to be **backend agnostic**, and can be used with different backends, the motivation is to provide a simple simple for self-hostable applications but being able to scale horizontally in production environments.

 This as been initially created for [Papra](https://papra.app), a self-hostable minimalistic document management platform, as we didn't want the self-hosters to have to setup a Redis.